dymaxionlabs/ap-latam/README.md

 # VyA Latam

-This repository contains the source code for the website of Vya Latam.
+This repository contains the source code for the website of VyA Latam.
-Visit the website at https://dymaxionlabs.com/vya-latam/
+Visit the website at http://dymaxionlabs.com/vya-latam/

 ## Install